FaNim21/TournamentTool/README.md

 3. Select the desired preset and start your tournament!

 For support or inquiries, feel free to reach out via Discord: FaNim#fanim

+## Thanks to:
+- Automatt for ideas and motivation
+- Hinxer for help with UI design